-Cellulitis CellulitisRelated Tools & References « Back to Cellulitis Index Sorted Alphabetically A-Z Sort by popularity Ankle Pain Arm Pain Chills Doctor: Checklist to Take To Your Doctor's Appointment Doctor: Getting the Most from Your Doctor's Appointment Drainage of Pus Elbow Pain Fever Hip Pain How to Choose a Doctor Leg Pain Leg Swelling Swollen Ankles and/or Swollen Feet Swollen Eyes Swollen Lip Swollen Lymph Nodes Unsteady Gait Sorted by Popularity (as on MedicineNet) Sort alphabetically Leg Pain Swollen Ankles and/or Swollen Feet Swollen Eyes Swollen Lip Arm Pain Leg Swelling Hip Pain Chills Ankle Pain Elbow Pain Swollen Lymph Nodes Fever Unsteady Gait Drainage of Pus How to Choose a Doctor Doctor: Checklist to Take To Your Doctor's Appointment Doctor: Getting the Most from Your Doctor's Appointment Suggested Reading on Cellulitis by Our Doctors Related Diseases & Conditions 24 articles Staph Infection (Staphylococcus Aureus) Staphylococcus or Staph is a group of bacteria that can cause a multitude of diseases.
-Staph infections can cause illness directly by infection or indirectly Swollen Lymph Nodes Lymph nodes help the body's immune system fight infections.
+Cellulitis CellulitisRelated Tools & References « Back to Cellulitis Index Sorted Alphabetically A-Z Sort by popularity Ankle Pain Arm Pain Chills Doctor: Checklist to Take To Your Doctor's Appointment Doctor: Getting the Most from Your Doctor's Appointment Drainage of Pus Elbow Pain Fever Hip Pain How to Choose a Doctor Leg Pain Leg Swelling Swollen Ankles and/or Swollen Feet Swollen Eyes Swollen Lip Swollen Lymph Nodes Unsteady Gait Sorted by Popularity (as on MedicineNet) Sort alphabetically Leg Pain Swollen Ankles and/or Swollen Feet Swollen Eyes Swollen Lip Arm Pain Hip Pain Leg Swelling Chills Ankle Pain Elbow Pain Swollen Lymph Nodes Unsteady Gait Fever Drainage of Pus How to Choose a Doctor Doctor: Checklist to Take To Your Doctor's Appointment Doctor: Getting the Most from Your Doctor's Appointment Suggested Reading on Cellulitis by Our Doctors Related Diseases & Conditions 24 articles Swollen Lymph Nodes Lymph nodes help the body's immune system fight infections.
 Causes of swollen lymph nodes (glands) may include infection (viral, bacterial, fungal, parasites).
 Psoriasis Psoriasis is a long-term skin condition that may cause large plaques of red, raised skin, flakes of dry skin, and skin scales.
-There are several types Sty A sty is a bump that forms on the eyelid as a result of a blocked gland.
+There are several types Staph Infection (Staphylococcus Aureus) Staphylococcus or Staph is a group of bacteria that can cause a multitude of diseases.
+Staph infections can cause illness directly by infection or indirectly Sty A sty is a bump that forms on the eyelid as a result of a blocked gland.
 Styes may be caused by infections, burns, or trauma to the eyelid.
-Most styes MRSA MRSA (methicillin resistant Staphylococcus aureus) bacteria causes skin infections with the following signs and symptoms: cellulitis, abscesses, carbuncles, Impetigo Impetigo is a contagious skin infection caused by staph and strep bacteria.
+Most styes MRSA MRSA (methicillin resistant Staphylococcus aureus) bacteria causes skin infections with the following signs and symptoms: cellulitis, abscesses, carbuncles, Ingrown Toenail Ingrown toenails are caused by the growth of the toenail into the surrounding nail fold.
+Symptoms include toe pain, swelling, redness, and yellow drainage.
+Pregnancy (Week By Week, Trimesters) There are many symptoms involved in the 1st, 2nd and 3rd trimesters of pregnancy.
+The first early pregnancy symptom is typically a missed period, but others Diabetes (Type 1 and Type 2) Diabetes mellitus is a chronic condition characterized by high levels of sugar (glucose) in the blood.
+The two types of diabetes are referred to as type Impetigo Impetigo is a contagious skin infection caused by staph and strep bacteria.
 There are two types of impetigo: non-bullous and bullous.
-Symptoms of non-bullous Pregnancy (Week By Week, Trimesters) There are many symptoms involved in the 1st, 2nd and 3rd trimesters of pregnancy.
-The first early pregnancy symptom is typically a missed period, but others Ingrown Toenail Ingrown toenails are caused by the growth of the toenail into the surrounding nail fold.
-Symptoms include toe pain, swelling, redness, and yellow drainage.
-Diabetes (Type 1 and Type 2) Diabetes mellitus is a chronic condition characterized by high levels of sugar (glucose) in the blood.
-The two types of diabetes are referred to as type Edema Edema is the swelling of tissues as a result of excess water accumulations.
+Symptoms of non-bullous Edema Edema is the swelling of tissues as a result of excess water accumulations.
 Peripheral edema occurs in the feet and legs.
-There are two types of edema, Sepsis Sepsis (blood poisoning) is a potentially deadly infection with signs and symptoms that include elevated heart rate, low or high temperature, rapid breathing Fever Although a fever technically is any body temperature above the normal of 98.6 degrees F. (37 degrees C.), in practice a person is usually not considered Group B Strep Group B strep are bacteria called Streptococcus agalactiae that may sometimes cause infections both in a pregnant woman and her newborn.
-Symptoms include Abscessed Tooth An abscessed tooth is an infection within a tooth that has spread to the root.
-Symptoms of an abscessed tooth may include pain, swelling, tenderness, redness, Elbow Pain Elbow pain is most often the result of tendinitis, which can affect the inner or outer elbow.
+There are two types of edema, Sepsis Sepsis (blood poisoning) is a potentially deadly infection with signs and symptoms that include elevated heart rate, low or high temperature, rapid breathing Abscessed Tooth An abscessed tooth is an infection within a tooth that has spread to the root.
+Symptoms of an abscessed tooth may include pain, swelling, tenderness, redness, Group B Strep Group B strep are bacteria called Streptococcus agalactiae that may sometimes cause infections both in a pregnant woman and her newborn.
+Symptoms include Fever Although a fever technically is any body temperature above the normal of 98.6 degrees F. (37 degrees C.), in practice a person is usually not considered Elbow Pain Elbow pain is most often the result of tendinitis, which can affect the inner or outer elbow.
 Treatment includes ice, rest, and medication for inflammation.
 Eczema Eczema refers to skin inflammation.
-There are many different types of eczema that produce symptoms and signs that range from oozing blisters to crusty Necrotizing Fasciitis Necrotizing fasciitis is also known as a flesh-eating bacterial infection, Fournier's gangrene, suppurative fasciitis, and necrotizing cellulitis.
-The Pilonidal Cyst A pilonidal cyst is a cyst that forms near the cleft of the buttocks.
+There are many different types of eczema that produce symptoms and signs that range from oozing blisters to crusty Obesity Obesity is the state of being well above one's normal weight.
+A person has traditionally been considered to be obese if they are more than 20 percent Necrotizing Fasciitis Necrotizing fasciitis is also known as a flesh-eating bacterial infection, Fournier's gangrene, suppurative fasciitis, and necrotizing cellulitis.
+The Lymphedema Lymphedema is a condition in which one or more extremities become swollen as the result of an impaired flow of the lymphatic system.
+There are two types Human Immunodeficiency Virus (HIV) The human immunodeficiency virus (HIV) causes HIV infection and the acquired immunodeficiency syndrome (AIDS).
+Symptoms and signs of HIV infection include Pilonidal Cyst A pilonidal cyst is a cyst that forms near the cleft of the buttocks.
 The cysts are thought to be caused by the penetration of loose hairs into the skin.
-Obesity Obesity is the state of being well above one's normal weight.
-A person has traditionally been considered to be obese if they are more than 20 percent Streptococcal Infections Group A streptococcal infections are caused by group A streptococcus, a bacteria that causes a variety of health problems, including strep throat, impetigo, Erythema Nodosum Erythema nodosum is a skin inflammation that results in reddish, painful, tender lumps most commonly located in the front of the legs below the knees.
-Lymphedema Lymphedema is a condition in which one or more extremities become swollen as the result of an impaired flow of the lymphatic system.
-There are two types Human Immunodeficiency Virus (HIV) The human immunodeficiency virus (HIV) causes HIV infection and the acquired immunodeficiency syndrome (AIDS).
-Symptoms and signs of HIV infection include Balanitis (Penis Disorder) Balantis is a condition in which the skin of the head of the penis becomes inflamed.
+Streptococcal Infections Group A streptococcal infections are caused by group A streptococcus, a bacteria that causes a variety of health problems, including strep throat, impetigo, Erythema Nodosum Erythema nodosum is a skin inflammation that results in reddish, painful, tender lumps most commonly located in the front of the legs below the knees.
+Balanitis (Penis Disorder) Balantis is a condition in which the skin of the head of the penis becomes inflamed.
 If the foreskin is also inflamed, it is referred to as balanoposthitis.
 Medications 3 articles Procedures & Tests 0 articles Pictures, Images & Quizzes 4 articles Doctor's & Expert's Views 5 articles Health News 2 articles Health Features 0 articles STAY INFORMED Get the latest health and medical information delivered direct to your inbox!